Rakhine State: Economy

 Additionally, as of November 2024, reports indicate that over 2 million people in Rakhine State are at risk of famine due to reduced food production and ongoing conflicts.
 Without urgent action, it is predicted that 95% of the population will regress into survival mode.

 Global interests

 China

-China considers Rakhine State as a strategic interest.
 Rakhine State hosts several major Belt and Road Initiative (BRI) projects, including the Kyaukphyu deep-sea port and oil and gas pipelines.
-This region serves as an important land and maritime route, allowing China access to the Indian Ocean and reducing its dependence on the Strait of Malacca.
+The region serves as an important land and maritime route which allows China access to the Indian Ocean and reducing its dependence on the Strait of Malacca.

 Myanmar also acts as a buffer state for China in managing Western and Indian influence in Southeast Asia.
 Despite international criticism, it is known that China has maintained close relations with Myanmar's military while also engaging with major ethnic armed organizations (EAOs).

 India

 India sees Myanmar as an important partner under its "Act East" policy, which aims to improve connectivity and strengthen India's influence in Southeast Asia.
-India’s main concerns include ensuring stability in its northeastern states and balancing China's growing presence in Myanmar.
-India has invested in strategic projects such as the Kaladan Multi-Modal Transit Transport Project and the India-Myanmar-Thailand Trilateral Highway.
+The nation has invested in projects such as the Kaladan Multi-Modal Transit Transport Project and the India-Myanmar-Thailand Trilateral Highway.